lentra0/omarchy-cachyos/README.md

 # Omarchy for CachyOS

+> **Note on Project Direction**
+> I have decided to step away from the fork network of the original Omarchy project.
+This decision stems from the challenges of managing hundreds of upstream commits that often either duplicate efforts I have already implemented or introduce changes that do not align with this fork's vision.
+Moving forward, **omarchy-cachyos** will be maintained independently, with updates and features curated based on what I believe is most valuable for a streamlined, high-performance experience.
+This includes selectively merging only those upstream changes that are deemed essential.
+>
+> Additionally, this project is primarily intended as a **personal fork** tailored to my preferences and needs.
+It is geared towards users who are already proficient in Linux and rice customization.
+As such, I will not be addressing issues related to basic setup problems (e.g., "Waybar modules not displaying").
+Users are expected to troubleshoot minor issues independently.
+>
+> Thank you for understanding, and I hope this fork continues to serve those who appreciate its focused approach.

 A streamlined fork of the DHH's Omarchy project, specifically adapted for CachyOS with crucial improvements, fixes, and personal preferences for a superior Hyprland experience.

 ## Overview